j-ameyi/jameyi-web/content/authors/admin/_index.md

 My broad research interests include Bayesian Analysis, Statistical Genetics, Clinical Trials and High-dimensional Data Analysis, with applications in public health.

-In my spare time, I like to listen to music, spend time with my friends and family or, more recently, go for a walk.
+In my spare time, I like to listen to music, spend time with my friends and family or, more recently, go out for a walk.
 I also enjoy playing soccer and watching the English Premier League (The Blues!).

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->